zenstackhq/zenstack-docs/docs/reference/plugins/next.md

 # @zenstackhq/next

-The `@zenstackhq/next` provides a quick way to installing API endpoints onto a Next.js project for exposing database CRUD.
+The `@zenstackhq/next` provides a quick way to install API endpoints onto a Next.js project for exposing database CRUD.
 Combined with ZenStack's power of enhancing Prisma with access policies, it's surprisingly simple to achieve a secure data backend without manually coding it.

 ### Exports